Relief from Admissions

 As long as your filing is received by the deadline (16 court days before the hearing), you can file at the counter, by dropbox, or by mail.
 But note that it must be received by the deadline.
 Postmarked does not count.

-Opposition to Motion and Your Optional Reply
+Opposition Papers and the Moving Party’s Optional Reply Papers

-If any opposing counsel or self-represented party opposes your motion, he or she may serve and file an opposition at least nine court days prior to your motion.
-No fee is required to file an opposition.
 The opposition contains a memorandum of points and authorities and usually a declaration, but does not need the notice of motion or motion.
 Be sure to check your mail, and read any documents you receive carefully.

-The reply is optional and is usually used to address new issues your opponent raised in the opposition.
+The reply is optional and is usually used to address new issues the opponent raised in the opposition.
 No fee is required to file a reply.
 See our guide on Writing, Scheduling, and Opposing Motions for more information.

 8

-You may read the tentative ruling online, or may call Department 53 (916-874-7858) or Department 54 (916-874-7848) to hear it.
-For more information, see the Sacramento County Superior Court’s Tentative Ruling Information.
+You may read the tentative ruling online or call 916-874-7858 or 916-874-7848 to have a clerk read the ruling to you.
+For more information, see the Sacramento County Superior Court’s Civil Tentative Rulings page.

 9

-Attend the Hearing, if Necessary
+Attend the Hearing, if Required

-If neither party calls the court and opposing party to request oral argument, the hearing will be cancelled and the tentative ruling will become final.
+If neither party calls the court and opposing party to request oral argument, the hearing will be cancelled, and the tentative ruling will become final.

 For Help

-SH@LL (Self-Help at the Law Library) (formerly Civil Self Help Center)
+SH@LL (Self-Help at the Law Library)

 609 9th Street, Sacramento CA 95814